aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 Below is the process that Aspose.Cells APIs follow behind the scene.

 1. The API tries to find the fonts on the file system matching the exact font name used in the spreadsheet.
-1. If API cannot find the fonts with the exact same name, it attempts to use the default font specified under the Workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/nodejs-cpp/style/properties/font) property.
+1. If API cannot find the fonts with the exact same name, it attempts to use the default font specified under the Workbook's [**DefaultStyle.getFont()**](https://reference.aspose.com/cells/nodejs-cpp/style/#getFont--) property.
-1. If API cannot locate the font defined under the workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/nodejs-cpp/style/properties/font) property, it attempts to use the font specified under [**PdfSaveOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/properties/defaultfont) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/rendering/imageorprintoptions/properties/defaultfont) property.
+1. If API cannot locate the font defined under the workbook's [**DefaultStyle.getFont()**](https://reference.aspose.com/cells/nodejs-cpp/style/#getFont--) property, it attempts to use the font specified under [**PdfSaveOptions.getDefaultFont()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getDefaultFont--) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/rendering/imageorprintoptions/properties/defaultfont) property.
-1. If API cannot locate the font defined under [**PdfSaveOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/properties/defaultfont) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/rendering/imageorprintoptions/properties/defaultfont) property, it attempts to use the font specified under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/properties/defaultfontname) property.
+1. If API cannot locate the font defined under [**PdfSaveOptions.getDefaultFont()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getDefaultFont--) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/nodejs-cpp/rendering/imageorprintoptions/properties/defaultfont) property, it attempts to use the font specified under [**FontConfigs.getDefaultFontName()**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getDefaultFontName--) property.
-1. If API cannot locate the font defined under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/properties/defaultfontname) property, it attempts to select the most suitable fonts from all of the available fonts.
+1. If API cannot locate the font defined under [**FontConfigs.getDefaultFontName()**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#getDefaultFontName--) property, it attempts to select the most suitable fonts from all of the available fonts.
 1. Finally, if API cannot find any fonts on the file system, it renders the spreadsheet using Arial.

 ## **Set Custom Font Folders**

 Aspose.Cells APIs search the operating system's default font directory for the required fonts.
 In case the required fonts are not available in the system's font directory, then the APIs search through the custom (user-defined) directories.
 The [**FontConfigs**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs) class has exposed a number of ways to set custom font directories as detailed below.

-1. [**FontConfigs.setFontFolder**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontfolder): This method is useful if there is only one folder to be set.
+1. [**FontConfigs.setFontFolder(string, boolean)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontFolder-string-boolean-): This method is useful if there is only one folder to be set.
-1. [**FontConfigs.setFontFolders**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontfolders): This method is useful when the fonts reside in multiple folders and the user wishes to set all folders separately rather than combining all fonts in a single folder.
+1. [**FontConfigs.setFontFolders(string[], boolean)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontFolders-stringarray-boolean-): This method is useful when the fonts reside in multiple folders and the user wishes to set all folders separately rather than combining all fonts in a single folder.
-1. [**FontConfigs.setFontSources**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontsources): This mechanism is useful when the user wishes to load fonts from multiple folders or a single font file or font data from an array of bytes.
+1. [**FontConfigs.setFontSources(FontSourceBase[])**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontSources-fontsourcebasearray-): This mechanism is useful when the user wishes to load fonts from multiple folders or a single font file or font data from an array of bytes.

 {{% alert color="primary" %}}

-Both [**FontConfigs.setFontFolder**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontfolder) & [**FontConfigs.setFontFolders**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontfolders) methods accept a Boolean type second parameter.
+Both [**FontConfigs.setFontFolder(string, boolean)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontFolder-string-boolean-) & [**FontConfigs.setFontFolders(string[], boolean)**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontFolders-stringarray-boolean-) methods accept a Boolean type second parameter.
 Passing **true** as the second parameter will direct the Aspose.Cells APIs to search the subfolders for the fonts files.

 {{% /alert %}}